uanandaraja/F5-TTS-ONNX-gradio/README.md

 * App now saves the values everytime you change them.
 - If you want to manually run it, get into the folder via commandline , `venv\scripts\activate` , `python F5-TTS-ONNX-Inference.py` .
 - Make sure your sample audio is inside audio folder , change the first box to whatever you want the model to say , and the last box to write what your reference audio is saying.
 * Change "generated audio file" 's name if you don't want it overwritten

+  > [!IMPORTANT]
+>
+> 📢 ***Saving the reference text doesn't work from the GUI.
+Please change this inside config.json.
+It can be edited with any text editor. ***

 * This fork is using onnxruntime to use your GPU.
 AMD (from 6000 onwards better) and Nvidia GPU's should work at an acceptable speed.